 2021 Sustainability Symposium Series at FRC

-Feather River College’s Sustainability Action Team invites all to the Spring Sustainability Symposium, with the theme Environment PLUS for 2021.
-We will explore topics of race, culture, and nature in our 3-part series.
+Feather River College’s Sustainability Action Team invited all to the Spring Sustainability Symposium for 2021, with the theme Environment PLUS!
+We explored topics of race, culture, and nature in our 3-part series.

 “Our theme is so relevant, given the never-ending need to increase awareness about racial inequities, and the importance of challenging ourselves to improve communication with people who are different from us,” said Dr. Darla DeRuiter, chair of the Sustainability Action Team.
-“We hope you join us.”
+Below you will find links to our recordings of each webinar series event, enjoy!

 Environment + Justice: